 If you have control over the web host, check the “expires” header.
 The less frequently your webpage is updated, the lower the “expires” value should be.
 If you can set your “expires” value to one year or longer, you can reduce the amount of fetching that returning users’ web browsers will perform.

 In addition to utilizing browser caching, reducing the number of redirects on your website can reduce loading times as well.
 When your webpage has two or more redirects, you are costing your users valuable time and yourself revenue and search result rankings.
 If you can eliminate redirects completely, do so; otherwise, eliminate as many redirect chains as possible.

-With regards to fetching resources, an excessive amount of plugins on your website can slow loading times to a crawl.
+With regards to fetching resources, an excessive amount of wordpress plugin/plugins on your website can slow loading times to a crawl.
 Even a simple-looking plugin such as the Google+ button box can add two seconds of loading time.
 Note, however, that one plugin that performs multiple complex operations can be worse for load times than several smaller plugins that perform a single task.
 When in doubt, look for reasons to remove plugins.
 A general rule of thumb is to limit your web page to 10 or fewer small, simple, single-function plugins.

 “Code optimization” is a simple way of describing minification.
 Minified code removes functional redundancies and white-space to reduce the size of the code file.